For students

 Details

-This is a rolling competition with no application deadline.
-Applicants must be a current graduate student at SFU at the time funding is requested.
-Email the following to dlcadmin@sfu.ca to apply:
+- Applicants must be current graduate students at SFU at the time funding is requested.

-- letter from the student's supervisor,
+- A letter from your supervisor

-- 2-page research plan, and
+- A 2-page research plan

-- travel budget (if travel is involved)
+- A travel budget (if travel is involved)

-- proof of being a presenter,
+- Proof of being a presenter

-- abstract of the paper, and
+- An abstract of your paper

-- travel budget
+- A travel budget

 Paul Tai Yip Ng Memorial Award

-SFU David Lam Centre (DLC) offers an annual graduate student essay prize for $1,200 for an outstanding paper on intercultural issues, particularly as they apply to people in or from Canada and the Asia Pacific region.
+SFU David Lam Centre (DLC) offers an annual graduate student essay prize for $1,500 for an outstanding paper on intercultural issues, particularly as they apply to people in or from Canada and the Asia Pacific region.

 Mr. Peter Eng, family members, friends and colleagues established this fund within the David Lam Centre at Simon Fraser University in 1997 in memory of Mr. Peter Eng’s father, the late Mr. Paul Tai Yip Ng.
 Presently the fund provides for the annual awarding of a prize to a student who has composed an outstanding paper on intercultural issues, particularly as they apply to people in or from Canada and the Asia Pacific region.